-Apart from regular language classes, if you’re serious about learning Italian or any other language, I recommend that you invest in my language coaching course “Fluent.
+Apart from regular language classes, if you’re serious about learning Italian or any other language, I recommend that you invest in my one-on-one language coaching course “Fluent.
 Simple.”

-Are you wondering how you could study more effectively?
+Are you wondering how you could study Italian more effectively?

-People would often ask me for advice on how to learn languages, so I came up with the idea of giving Italian lessons for beginners online following the same method I use myself.
+People frustrated with their tutors would often ask me for advice on how to learn languages, so I came up with the idea of giving Italian lessons for beginners online following the same method I use myself for learning languages.